Alpha hydroxycarboxylic acid

 Alpha hydroxy carboxylic acids, or α-hydroxy carboxylic acids (AHAs), are a group of carboxylic acids featuring a hydroxy group located one carbon atom away from the acid group.
 This structural aspect distinguishes them from beta hydroxy acids, where the functional groups are separated by two carbon atoms.
 Notable AHAs include glycolic acid, lactic acid, mandelic acid, and citric acid.

 α-Hydroxy acids are stronger acids compared to their non-alpha hydroxy counterparts, a property enhanced by internal hydrogen bonding.
 AHAs serve a dual purpose: industrially, they are utilized as additives in animal feed and as precursors for polymer synthesis.
 In cosmetics, they are commonly used for their ability to chemically exfoliate the skin.

 Occurrence

 Aldonic acids, a type of sugar acid, are a class of naturally occurring hydroxycarboxylic acids.
 They have the general chemical formula, HO_{2}C(CHOH)_{n}CH_{2}OH.
 Gluconic acid, a particularly common aldonic acid, the oxidized derivative of glucose.

 2-Hydroxy-4-(methylthio)butyric acid is an intermediate in the biosynthesis of 3-dimethylsulfoniopropionate, precursor to natural dimethyl sulfide.

 Synthesis

-One common synthesis route involves the hydrolysis of α-halocarboxylic acids, readily available precursors, to produce 2-hydroxycarboxylic acids.
-For instance, the production of glycolic acid typically follows this method, utilizing a base-induced reaction, followed by acid workup.
-Similarly, unsaturated acids and fumarate and maleate esters undergo hydration to yield malic acid derivatives from esters, and 3-hydroxypropionic acid from acrylic acid.
+One common synthesis hydrolyzes the relatively common α-halocarboxylic acids to produce 2-hydroxycarboxylic acids.
+For instance, glycolic acid is typically produced industrially from chloroacetic acid through base hydrolysis and acid workup: